 When Rokomari launched in 2012, the ecommerce landscape of Dhaka looked much different than it does now.
 Bangladesh's digital commerce market has grown over the past few years.
 The market has become much more competitive.
 Alibaba-owned Daraz and a host of local players are pushing the market with a combination of aggressive marketing and discount efforts.

 Rokmari has always taken an unconventional approach.
 Although the company has been pursuing growth through various strategies, it remains strategic in how it does so.
 Instead of freely investing in growth through discounts and cash backs, it has used content, loyalty programs like user points, gift vouchers, email marketing, and various growth hacking techniques.

-While it has been able to achieve meaningful growth using low-cost yet effective growth hacking techniques, the company made little progress towards expanding beyond books.
+While it has been able to achieve meaningful growth using low-cost yet effective growth hacking techniques, the company made little progress toward expanding beyond books.
 This, however, is about to change.
 Moreover, ecommerce at scale is an aggregation business.
 In order to be able to compete with other big players in the long run, Rokomari has to expand.

 However, this trend has played out differently in Bangladesh.
 Most digital platforms in Dhaka started with multiple verticals from day one.
 If you look around, this has been the case with most ecommerce companies in Dhaka.
 Started with multiple verticals.
-Few verticals do well and not doing-well verticals drag the company down.
+Few verticals do well and not doing well verticals drag the company down.